sagemath/trac_to_gh/Issue 7772.md

 # Issue 7772: resolve 15 warnings when building the tutorial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7772

 Original creator: mvngu